Счетоводна Къща Елан Консултинг - счетоводни услуги в бургас, адвокат данъчно право и данъчен адвокат в България.

-We at Accounting firm “Elan Consulting”, understand the unique challenges that non-profit associations, NGOs and foundations face in the process of their governance and accountability.
+We at Accounting House “Elan Consulting”, understand the unique challenges that non-profit associations, NGOs and foundations face in the process of their governance and accountability.
 In the context of Bulgarian regulatory environment, ensuring accurate and transparent accounting is critical to the success and sustainability of any organization.

 Accounting of non-profit legal entitiesinvolves not only keeping accurate financial records, but also preparing annual closure, activity reportand statement of income and expenses.
 These documents not only meet legal requirements, but also maintain transparency to donors, members and the public.
 This is especially important for non-profit associations operating in public benefitas they are subject to additional supervision and reporting requirements.